 Candidates for Dentures

-To be considered a suitable candidate for this restorative treatment, you should:
+To be an ideal candidate for dentures, you should:

-- Desire to replace several or all of your teeth.
+- Be looking to replace multiple or all of your missing teeth.

-- Remove your dentures overnight to allow your mouth to rest.
+- Take your dentures out before bed to allow your mouth to rest.

-- Soak your dentures in warm water, with or without denture cleanser.
+- Soak them in warm water, with or without a cleaning solution.

-- When not wearing dentures, store them in water to prevent drying out and warping.
-DO NOT soak them in hot water.
+- Store them in water when not in use to prevent drying or warping; never soak them in hot water.

-- Without your dentures, clean and massage your gums.
+- Without dentures, gently clean and massage your gums.

-- If you have partial dentures, continue to brush your natural teeth as usual.
+- For partial dentures, continue brushing your remaining natural teeth as usual.

 The Cost Of A Denture In Markham

-Several key factors influence the cost of dentures, including:
+Several factors contribute to the overall cost of dentures, including:

-- The specific type of denture you require.
+- The type of denture best suited to your needs.

-- Any necessary dental extractions or preparatory procedures.
+- Any additional procedures, such as extractions or preparatory treatments.

 Contact us today